St. Peter’s

 Sunday Services

-St. Peter’s Stixwould is a festival church which means we have services occasionally through the year.
+St. Peter’s Stixwould is classified as a festival church, but the priest is committed to giving this church as many services as the others which means we have a Holy Communion (Eucharist) service, and a morning or evening prayer at least once a month.
 Check the Services and events and Occasions pages for information about upcoming services and events.

-On Sunday 8th December, there will be a Carol Service at 4pm.
+On Sunday 16th December, there will be a Carol Service at 6pm and on the 21st December we will have a nativity and carol service at 3pm .

 History and Architecture